ali-b7/ali-b7.github.io/README.md

-# Artificial Intelligence in Digital Health
+# Effects of nutrition apps on Health

 Please do not clean the projection screen